DataDog/integrations-core/docs/dev/README.md

 ## Why create an integration?

+**Correlate your data with user observability data** - Leverage Datadog to increase the value of your platform by  allowing customers to see the data from your platform alongside the rest of their technology stack.

+**Increase MTTR for customers** - When a customer's account is enriched with data from an integration, they are able to see a broader view of their entire stack, allowing them to debug and remediate issues more quickly.
-Adoption - Ensuring native support for Datadog reduces friction to adoption and incentivizes Datadog customers to build out their technology stack with partner technologies.

-Added Visibility - Partners integrations appear on the Integrations page alongside all Datadog-built integrations, providing key visibility to all of Datadog's customers.
+**Increase Adoption and Visibility** - Ensuring native support for Datadog reduces friction to adoption, and displaying a tile on our Integrations page provides key visibility to all of Datadog's customers.

-Out-of-the-box Metrics - Metrics reported from official Datadog integrations (unless the integration is sending in potentially unlimited metrics) are not counted as custom metrics, and therefore won't impact a customer's custom metric allocation.
+**Submit out-of-the-box metrics at no extra cost** - Metrics reported from official Datadog integrations (unless the integration is sending in potentially unlimited metrics) are not counted as custom metrics, and therefore won't impact a customer's custom metric allocation.

 ### Responsibilities
 Going forward, you, as the author of the integration, are the active maintainer of the integration.
 You are responsible for maintaining the code and ensuring the integration’s functionality.
 Datadog extends support on a best-effort basis for partner-built integrations, so please reach out to Datadog support if help is needed.

 ## Join the Datadog partner network

-Before listing an offering on the Datadog Marketplace, you will first need to apply to the [Datadog Partner Network's][3] **Technology Partner** track.
-Once your application has been approved, you can begin to develop your offering.
+Before listing an integration on Datadog, you will first need to apply to the [Datadog Partner Network's][3] **Technology Partner** track.
+Once your application has been approved, you can begin to develop your integration.

 ## Request a sandbox account

 All Technology Partners can request a dedicated sandbox Datadog account to aid in their development.
+This sandbox account has a free license that you can use to send in data, build out dashboards, and more.

 To request a sandbox account: